Knees and knee pain. Boy, do we work our knees…or at least

 EXERCISE PROTECTS THE KNEES

-If you suffer with Burlington and Hamilton knee pain, it may seem that moving the painful knee will only aggravate
+If you suffer with Burlington and Hamilton knee pain, moving

 it more.
 Many doctors like yours at Spinal Care Clinic and researchers have